MSAlamKhan/MSAlamKhan/README.md

 - 👋 Hi, I’m @MSAlamKhan
+- 👨‍🔧 I’m a Software Engineering Student
-- 👀 I’m interested in Mobile Apps
+- 👀 I’m interested in Mobile Applications, Mobile Development,
+- Artificial intelligence and integrationg Ai modules in a mobile App.
-- 🌱 I’m currently learning React Native and Flutter
+- 🌱 I’m currently learning React Native and Flutter.
-- 💞️ I’m looking to collaborate on
 - 📫 How to reach me :
 Linked in : https://www.linkedin.com/in/shahbaz-alam-b98193202/